Outreach’s Volunteer Network is a Blessing for All

 Chris Lomen rollerbladed his way down the often-rocky incline faced by other recent college graduates, setting off on a 4,200-mile journey to raise money for Outreach-affiliated schools in Haiti still in need of repair after the ruinous earthquake in 2010.
 Between sponsorships, regular online updates of his progress, and sharing news of Outreach’s work along his route, Chris raised thousands for reconstruction efforts.

-Runners like Jay Rodgers and walkers like members of the Grove City Community of Christ congregation have also covered untold miles of pavement to raise money for Outreach.
+Runners like Jay Rodgers and walkers like members of the Grove City CofC congregation have also covered untold miles of pavement to raise money for Outreach.
 They know better than most that accomplishing our shared goal is a marathon, not a race.

 Sharing airspace with Roy was Glenn Carlisle, a longtime Outreach supporter who ranks among our most dedicated and (charmingly) fervent advocates through his “Kans for Kids” recycling collection program while on terra firma.
-Away from home, Glenn never missed an opportunity to share his cause with flight attendants, requesting all the empty soft drink cans from his flight so he could recycle them and maximize the time he was able to spend raising money and awareness for Outreach’s work.
+Away from home, Glenn never missed an opportunity to share his cause with flight attendants, requesting all the empty soft drink cans from flights for recycling, so he could maximize the time he was able to spend raising money and awareness for Outreach’s work.

 Ray Latham spent a few years scaling the steep staircases of Kauffman Stadium as a food vendor at Kansas City Royals games, donating all his tips to Outreach.
 “People always tipped 50% more when they knew about the cause,” he told us.